cvharris/100-days-of-code/log.md

 **Thoughts** both yesterday and today took entirely too long to work through and debug.
 Very exhausted but hoping to actually get real work done tomorrow.

+### Day 3: April 4th, 2019

+**Today's Progress**: Fixed a bug my brother Will discovered where Rolo would crash if a user denied having Contacts read.

+**Thoughts** Probably not handling this the best way and there are possible edge cases that are not taken care of, but not sure how often a user is going to do something like this.
+We will put more time and thought into it once we have more data.